b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

 ```
 Overall this script breaks out of the chroot, (in an overkill fashion) by creating a new directory and rapidly changing directories back to hopefully cd into a directory outside of the root.
 If successful we can chroot to our new directory outside teh chroot, and execute a shell.
 This works becuase chroot is not really an effective security mechanism, and just designed to isolate filepaths not implement a full secure jail.

-The comments should help make clear what is happening for the most part, we'd like to document where we ran into some hiccups while morphing the x86 code to x64.
+The comments should help make clear what is happening for the most part, I'd like to document where I ran into some hiccups while morphing the x86 code to x64.
 The first part is converting the systemcalls to x64 convention which wasn't too bad, but the syscalls.sh website (linked above) came in super handy.

 The other really big issue came from the loop instruction. we had an issue where each iteration of the loop instruction would not properly decrement rcx as expected.
 Each loop rcx was set to some large hex value, so we had to do some googling [link](https://stackoverflow.com/questions/2535989/what-are-the-calling-conventions-for-unix-linux-system-calls-and-user-space-f).
 Turns out the syscall instruction actually clobbers rcx, so like my comment says, we need to save rcx to the stack and pop it back after each `syscall`.

 With our shellcode complete its time to test it!

-Here are my steps we followed in writing the shellcode. we don't really write shellcode that often, so we'm sure there is a way to automate this process, but if you're still learning, doing this by hand is a good learning experience :)
+Here are my steps we followed in writing the shellcode.
+I don't really write shellcode that often, so I'm sure there is a way to automate this process, but if you're still learning, doing this by hand is a good learning experience :)
 ``` bash
 #write shellcode into shellcode.asm
 nasm -f elf64 shell.asm -o shellcode.o